 For older kids only:

 You can choose to take this project a step further if you’d like.
 Set up a photo session and take pictures of a scene.
-Project the pictures up on a screen.
+Project the pictures up on a screen, or print the photograph and use a light pad.
 Trace and paint the scene in the process that many photorealists use, including Norman Rockwell.
 Use a computer to edit and insert your art on to the Saturday Evening Post cover digitally.

 Step 3: Show What You Know